greenm01/ec4x/docs/ec4x_specs.md

 The payment of maintenance costs is not optional.
 If a player is unable to pay maintenance, random fleets will start going offline and ordered to hold position (00).
 Ships in these fleets do not accept new orders and will suffer a reduction of combat state every turn they are offline.

-For every turn that a player misses payment for maintenance they loose five(5) prestige points.
+For every turn that a player misses payment for maintenance they loose prestige points; refer to [Section 9.4](#94-prestige).

 # 4.0 Research & Development